Bankruptcy Canada Exemptions

 What can I keep if I go bankrupt in Canada?

 Yes!
 You can keep some of your possessions when you file for bankruptcy.
-These assets are called bankruptcy exemptions, because they are exempt from seizure by your bankruptcy trustee.
+These assets are called bankruptcy exemptions, because they are exempt from seizure by your Licensed Insolvency Trustee.

 Why are some assets exempt?

 Bankruptcy is a process that allows an honest but unfortunate debtor to get a fresh financial start.